 In my spare time I enjoy taking yoga classes, reading, walking for exercise, attending musicals at the Ahmanson Theater with my son Brendan and going to show choir competitions and performances.
 Brendan is the director of the John Burroughs High School Show Choirs.
 I also like going to the movies and out to dinner with my husband.
 I love to travel and would like to do more of that.

-The highlight of this past year was the birth of my first grandchild.
-My son, Matthew and his wife Sandee gave birth to Charlotte in September of 2013.
+My son, Matthew and his wife Sandee gave birth to my first grandchild, Charlotte in September of 2013.
 She is the joy of my life!
 I just wished they lived closer than Santa Cruz, California.

 I started my teaching career with Los Angeles Unified School District in Highland Park.
 I taught 4th, 5th, and 6th grades.
 I took a break from teaching to attend UCLA to pursue a life-long interest in interior design.
 I worked for one of my professors for two years.
 I came to Burbank to teach when my youngest child and I were attending Parent Ed.
 Linda Matsumoto was our teacher and we have been friends ever since.
 I was very blessed to teach here for ten years.
 I still run into parents around town that were in my classes.
 What a wonderful treat that is.
 When my sons were approaching college age I went back to full-time teaching.
 I taught at Jefferson Elementary in Burbank for seventeen years – two years in 4th grade and fifteen years in kindergarten.
 Finally, almost making it full circle, I am back here at Parent Ed.
 How lucky I am to have had such wonderful teaching experiences.